 - How Much Sleep Does Your Child Need?

 Does your child still nap during the day or do they stay awake until bedtime?
-Those things can be determined with the help of this chart.

 - What Time Should Your Child Go To Bed?

-If you refer back to the chart, you can figure out what time you need to put your child to bed based on the time they need to wake up in the morning.
+You can figure out what time you need to put your child to bed based on the time they need to wake up in the morning.

 - Decide Where The Child Will Be Going To Sleep